Algorithmic Complexity for Short Binary Strings Applied to Psychology: A Primer: The usual measures of randomness

 \subsection{Departure from uniformity}

-The simplest coefficients -- even though they may rely upon sophisticated theories -- are based on the mere distribution of outcomes, and are therefore independent of the order of the outcomes.
-In a word, they amount to the calculation of a distance between the observed distribution and the theoretical flat distribution, just as a chi-square would do.
+The simplest coefficients--even though they may rely upon sophisticated theories--are based on the mere distribution of outcomes, and are therefore independent of the order of the outcomes.
+In brief, they amount to the calculation of a distance between the observed distribution and the theoretical flat distribution, just as a chi-square would do.

-Information theory \cite{Shannon49} has come a long way and is now often used as a ground theory for assessing randomness.
-Given a finite sequence $s$ of $N$ symbols repeatedly chosen from a set of $n$ elements, the average symbol information, also called entropy, is given by $ H(s)= \sum_{i}p_{i} \log_{2}(p_i) $, where $p_i$ is the relative frequency of item $i$ in the finite sequence.
-This entropy is maximal when the relative frequencies are all equal, and then amounts to $ H_{\max}=\log_2(n) $.
+Information theory \cite{Shannon49} is often used as a basis for assessing randomness.
+Given a finite sequence $s$ of $N$ symbols repeatedly chosen from a set of $n$ elements, the average symbol information, also called entropy, is given by $ H(s)= -\sum_{i}p_{i} \log_{2}(p_i) $, where $p_i$ is the relative frequency of an item $i$ in the finite sequence.
+This entropy is maximal when the relative frequencies are all equal, when it amounts to $ H_{\max}=\log_2(n) $.

-Symbol redundancy (SR; see \cite{Schulter10}) is an example of a coefficient arising from information theory.
-It is defined to be $SR=1-H/H_{\max}$ where $H$ is the entropy and $n$ the number of items to be chosen from at each ``toss".
+Symbol redundancy (SR; see \citeNP{Schulter10}) is an example of a coefficient arising from information theory.
+It is defined to be $SR=1-H/H_{\max}$ where $H$ is the entropy.
 SR is no more than a measure of departure from uniformity.
 A sequence's SR does not depend on all aspects of the sequence, but only on the relative frequencies of each item comprising it.
-According to SR, a sequence of 0-1 such as 000001 is weakly random as expected, but 010101, 000111 or 100101 are exactly equivalent to each other, since they all minimize SR to 0.
-This is the most obvious limitation of SR as a measure of randomness, as well as of any measure relying on the mere distribution of symbols.
+According to SR, a sequence comprised of 0s and 1s such as 000001 is weakly random as expected, but 010101, 000111 or 100101 are exactly equivalent to each other, since they all minimize SR to 0.
+This is the most obvious limitation of SR as a global measure of randomness, as well as of any measure relying on the mere distribution of symbols.